andreas-cae/rsync-ino/rsync.1.md

 --ipv6, -6               prefer IPv6
---version, -V            print the version + other info and exit --help, -h (*)           show this help (* -h is help only on its own)
+--version, -V            print the version + other info and exit --help, -h (*)           show this help (* -h is help only on its own) --meta-log=FILE          If set, binary file-list will be written to
+                         this file
+--meta-fmt=FORMAT        Format for binary file, default 'iTN', i.e.,
+                         inode, file-type and file name.
+See source code for format options --meta-str=STRING        String to add to file header, typically source dir.
 ```

 Rsync can also be run as a daemon, in which case the following options are